Avaiga/taipy-doc/docs/knowledge_base/demos/movie_genre_selector.md

 # Key Features
 This application demonstrates the following key features:

-## Effortless Genre Exploration:
+1. Effortless Genre Exploration:
 Discover and explore movie genres easily, even if you're unsure of your preferences.

-## Personalized Recommendations:
+2. Personalized Recommendations:
 Taipy can provide personalized movie recommendations based on your genre selections, enhancing your movie-watching experience.

-# Powered by Taipy
-The Movie Genre Selector exemplifies how Taipy can simplify complex tasks and make them enjoyable.
-With its natural language understanding abilities, Taipy can effortlessly categorize and suggest movies based on genres, which makes it a valuable tool for movie enthusiasts and streaming platforms.

 # How to Use Taipy for Genre Selection
 To explore and select movie genres using Taipy's Genre Selector, follow these simple steps: